 The choice of observability platform often depends on existing tooling within your organization.
 However, consider:

-).Integrating LangChain application monitoring into your organization's standard observability stack provides a comprehensive understanding of its behavior in the context of the larger system.
-It leverages existing investments in tooling and expertise, enabling faster troubleshooting, performance optimization, and more reliable operations for your production LLM applications.
+trace_id).Integrating LangChain application monitoring into your organization's standard observability stack provides a comprehensive understanding of its behavior in the context of the larger system.
+It uses existing investments in tooling and expertise, enabling faster troubleshooting, performance optimization, and more reliable operations for your production LLM applications.